 BG: Correct.
 You can think of the year as organized into two major cycles.
 The first you could call the “cycle of light” – Advent, Christmas, Epiphany.
 Advent becomes the period of preparation and anticipation.
 The Twelve Days of Christmas is a time of intensive and joyful celebration of the Christ entering history, the incarnation.
 Epiphany is a period of working that out, proclaiming that, being the light of Christ in the world over those weeks after Christmas.
 Similarly, there’s the cycle around Holy Week.
 Lent allows us to prepare in a very thoughtful reflective way.
 It deepens our readiness to enter into the great mysteries of Holy Week, particularly the Paschal Triduum, the great three days of Good Friday, Holy Saturday, Easter Sunday.
 Then, in the calendar, we spend the next seven weeks after Easter [until Pentecost] as an extended season of celebration and proclamation as well.
 So that pattern of preparation, celebration, and proclamation animates the cycles of the Christian year.

-MH: Advent is beginning very soon, on November 29 [November 27 in 2016].
+MH: Advent is beginning very soon.
 I don’t think I even knew what Advent was until I was in college.
 For a Christian who’s familiar with Christmas but maybe not as familiar with Advent, what is Advent and what does it mean?

 BG: The term “advent” means the “coming” of something.
 In Advent we’re doing two things simultaneously over the three to four weeks, beginning on the fourth Sunday before Christmas day.
 We are first in a way identifying with the prophets who anticipated a coming messiah who would put the world right.
 We still do that.
 We long for the return of Christ to remake the heavens and the earth into a redeemed place for his people.
 So we are alert to the promise of Christ’s return.